codebasics/py/DataScience/BangloreHomePrices/readme.md

 python3 /home/ubuntu/BangloreHomePrices/client/server.py
 ```
 Running last command above will prompt that server is running on port 5000.
-8. Now just load http://ec2-3-133-88-210.us-east-2.compute.amazonaws.com/ in your browser and this will be fully functional website running in production cloud environment
+8. Now just load your cloud url in browser (for me it was http://ec2-3-133-88-210.us-east-2.compute.amazonaws.com/) and this will be fully functional website running in production cloud environment